d2l-ai/d2l-en/chapter_linear-regression/index.md

 This will prove important for a few reasons.
-First, rather than getting distracted by complicated architectures, we can focus on the basics of neural network training, including parameterizing the output layer, handling data, specifying a loss function, and training the model.
+First, rather than getting distracted by complicated architectures, we can focus on the basics of neural network training, including parametrizing the output layer, handling data, specifying a loss function, and training the model.
 Second, this class of shallow networks happens to comprise the set of linear models,